Agilent, formerly Cobalt Light Systems, develops instruments for pharmaceutical analysis that dramatically reduce costs in Quality Control

 - Works with a wide variety of containers and materials

-Other Raman technologies require most containers to be opened before measurements can be taken.
-Opening containers needs a sampling booth and protective clothing – for sacks, the time taken can be 10x longer per sack than when using RapID.
+Other Raman instruments require most containers to be opened to make a measurement; opening containers needs a sampling booth and protective clothing.
+For conventional Raman ID of paper sacks, the total time taken can be 10x greater than when using RapID.

 Content Uniformity, Polymorph and Blend Analysis

-Transmission Raman is sensitive and fast – a full tray of 100-200 tablets or capsules typically takes minutes to analyse for API, excipient and polymorph content.
+Transmission Raman is sensitive and fast – a tray of 200 tablets or capsules typically takes minutes to analyse for content uniformity (CU), assay and ID.
+Excipient content can be determined in the same measurement with no extra time.
+Other routine applications in pharma R&D labs include polymorph and blend analysis, residual crystallinity and stability testing.

-- Full CU batch test in <5 minutes
+- Full CU batch test in <5 minutes, incl. setup time

 - No sample preparation